Code-Institute-Submissions/BrazilianSimon/README.md

 ## Testing: 🔌
 #### Testing Stories:
+I tried to use onclick event but the I realised that event listener would be better.
+I have also used querySelector that is newer feature.
+I tested some ways to get random numbers between 1 and 4 until get it. setInterval and clearInterval was a good method to set time.

 ## Bugs: 🐞
 I have a bug that I could not resolve that is in mobile version when users rotate their screen the footer goes to the middle of the screen.